 - How much storage space is needed for my RV?

-Once you’ve considered these things, it’s time to start exploring!
-Below, we cover different types of RVs and outline the pros and cons of each ranging from Class A motorhomes to teardrop trailers!
+Once you’ve considered these things, it’s time to start exploring your recreational vehicle options!
+Explore the pros and cons of each type of RV below.

-As the name implies, motorhomes are motorized RVs.
-They provide a convenience that towable RVs can’t, including more space, ease of driving, little to no setup time, and the ability to be used while traveling.
+As the name implies, motorhomes are motorized RVs that offer mobile living accommodation for full-time RVers, more space, ease of driving, little to no setup time, and the ability to be used while traveling—things towable RVs cannot offer.
 But motorhomes do come with a higher price tag and more maintenance, and they’re often more difficult to store because of their size.
-Because of this, they’re typically the choice of avid RV travelers.
+Because of this, they’re typically the choice of avid RV travelers or those considering RV living.
 Learn more about the different classes of motorhomes to choose from below.

-This is the largest type of recreational vehicle available.
-Class A motorhomes range from 21 to 40 feet in length and provide everything you need to live on the road.
+Class A motorhomes are the largest type of recreational vehicle available.
+They range from 22 to 49 feet in length, and provide everything you need to live on the road.
 With a spacious interior, ample storage space, comfortable seating, a smooth ride, and more, this is the ideal option if you plan to spend a significant amount of time traveling every year.
-Budget-friendly Class A RVs can start as low as $60,000, while the more extravagant models can rise to as much as $500,000.
+Class A motorhomes are similar in size to an apartment and are equipped with full-size kitchens, bathrooms, and many sleeping and lounging areas.
+Budget-friendly Class A RVs can start as low as $60,000, while the more extravagant models like diesel pushers can run up to $500,000.

 - Most spacious